 Vidalia Onion Confit is an amazing sweet and savory accompaniment to lots of dishes, from sizzling steaks to the lowly burger.
 Sliced onions are cooked to a jam-like consistency with a secret ingredient, and seasoned with salt, pepper and a bit of vinegar.
 The sweet and savory comes from the onions, with a hint of balsamic…

 If you do much baking with chocolate, you probably know that many recipes call for a small amount of espresso powder.
 The reason is that a bit of espresso powder significantly enhances the chocolate flavor in cakes, brownies, etc., without causing your treat to have a mocha flavor.

 Tartar sauce is a traditional accompaniment to fried seafood.
 It’s quick and easy to prepare, and only requires a handful of ingredients.
-I’ve been making this tartar sauce for years.
+I’ve been making this tartar sauce for years for fried shrimp, fish and chips and other seafood delicacies.
 It never disappoints!

 Seville Orange Marmalade is prized in Great Britain.
 Legend has it that this perfect marriage of the intensely bitter Seville oranges and the sweetness of sugar occurred by accident in the early 1700’s in Scotland.

 Can you believe that Christmas is right around the corner?
 That means that it’s time to start thinking about that perfect gift for family, friends, and co-workers.